 Frequently Asked Questions

-State appropriation, tuition, non-resident tuition, student services fee, UC general funds, and various other unrestricted sources such as investment income, ground lease revenues, and assessments to self-supporting activities.
-Core funds make up 24% of the total university sources that fund UCI’s expenditures.
+“Core” campus support funds are recurring financial resources that are fundamental to academic operations.
+The definition of core funds has evolved over time.
+The primary sources are the state appropriation, tuition, non-resident tuition, and student services fee.
+The current expanded definition includes summer session, professional degree supplemental tuition, lottery funds, and various other unrestricted sources such as indirect cost recovery, investment income, ground lease revenues, and assessments to self-supporting activities.
+Core funds make up approximately 25% of the total university sources that fund UCI’s expenditures.

-Yes.
-The 3% across-the-board reductions apply to all administrative, support, and academic units.
+The 3% across-the-board reductions apply to core campus support budgets in all administrative, support, and academic units.
 The following exclusions were applied: undergraduate and graduate University Scholarship Aid Program-USAP funds (this includes the Ph.D./MFA Block), indirect cost recovery distribution, Professional Degree Supplemental Tuition, Summer Session funds, and the Medical Center state allocation.
 These represent Core funds that are either distributed by formula or are restricted to a particular purpose.

-No, an additional 2.5-5% in further savings or new revenues are expected to be needed to resolve the structural deficit.
-As mentioned in a September 2022 update, the campus is engaging in a multi-year financial stability planning exercise in fall 2022 to identify necessary actions and define innovative mitigation measures.
+As mentioned in the September 2022 financial update, the campus is engaging in a multi-year financial stability planning exercise beginning in fall 2022 to identify necessary actions and define innovative mitigation measures.
 Some solutions are expected to take more than one year to implement.

 The 3% across-the-board reduction in fiscal year 2022-2023 equates to $30 million. $25 million in budget reductions are anticipated for 2023-24.
 In parallel, centrally coordinated steps are being taken to reduce space costs, realize operational efficiencies, and develop new revenues roughly totaling $20 million.
 See the Financial Stability Plan section for more details.